 The Board of Directors is required to take into account, in the resolutions proposed in respect of the renewal or nomination of Directors presented to the shareholders' meeting, the undertakings of the Company to the French State, pursuant to the amendment to the French State Security Agreement, and to the German State, pursuant to the German State Security Agreement, in each case as described more fully above.
-In practice, this means that at all times the Board of Directors needs to have: (i) two Directors who should also be French Defence Outside Directors (as defined above) of the French Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German State.
+In practice, this means that at all times the Board of Directors needs to have: (i) two Directors who should also be French Defence Outside Directors (as defined above) of the French Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the French State and (ii) two Directors who should also be German Defence Outside Directors (as defined above) of the German Defence Holding Company (as defined above) who have been proposed by the Company and consented to by the German State.